diem/diem/language/move-prover/doc/user/spec-lang.md

 in a function or struct spec block can override this value for the function or struct.
 Furthermore, the default value of some pragmas can be defined via the prover configuration.

 As an example, we look at the `verify` pragma.
-This pragma allows to turn on or off verification.
+This pragma is used to turn verification on or off.

 ```move
 spec module {